qmk/qmk_firmware/keyboards/ergodox/keymaps/ordinary/readme.md

 ![Ordinary base layout](ordinary-base.png)

-The four big orane keys are arranged differently than in the default Ergodox EZ layout.
+The four big orange keys are arranged differently than in the default Ergodox EZ layout.
 The Ordinary Layout here copies the design of the old Fingerworks TouchStream keyboard, but also reflects the natural presumptions of the author -- me!
 I type the space character with my right hand, and to me it makes sense for the two delete keys to be next to one another.

 The Forward Tab and Backward Tab keys are in their locations mostly because I ended up with two extra buttons and needed something to do with them.
 My muscle memory from using the Truly Ergonomic Keyboard makes me look for the Tab key with my right index finger, so it is handy to have this redundant Tab, and the idea with the Backward Tab key is that it becomes easy to navigate text fields in forms, or to indent/unindent code.